praveek/launch.en/help/launch-reference/client-side-information/deploy-javascript-tags-to-opt-in-to-launch.md

+---
+title: Deploy JavaScript tags to opt in to Launch
+seo-title: Deploy JavaScript tags to opt in to Launch in Adobe Launch
+description:
+seo- description:
+---

 # Deploy JavaScript tags to opt in to Launch

 The combination of the European Union [General Data Protection Regulation \(GDPR\)](https://gdpr-info.eu/art-7-gdpr/) and [ePrivacy](https://medium.com/mydata/consent-lost-gdpr-and-found-eprivacy-e85cf881ffb) legislation requires companies to be able to manage consent for their users.
 Adobe customers may require visitors to opt-in before Adobe solutions execute for any given visitor.
 Visitors should have the ability to manage their opt-in and opt-out status.